Masonite Inertia

 Partial reloads

-You can find all details in Official documentation.
+You can find all details in .

 For partial reloads to be most effective, be sure to also use lazy data evaluation server-side.